celestiaorg/celestia-specs/specs/data_structures.md

 # Public-Key Cryptography

-Consensus-critical messages are authenticated using ECDSA, with the curve [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).
+Consensus-critical data is authenticated using ECDSA, with the curve [secp256k1](https://en.bitcoin.it/wiki/Secp256k1).
 A highly-optimized library is available in C (https://github.com/bitcoin-core/secp256k1).

 Only low-`s` values in signatures are valid.